martinosss/Rabbitmq-rpc/README.md

 # Rabbitmq rpc

-Simple implementation of RPC with rabbitmq
+Simple implementation of RPC with rabbitmq for nodejs

 ## Usage